 His film music was performed live in concert at the 7th International Film Music Festival in Úbeda, Spain, in the summer of 2011.
 In addition, Philip collaborated with renowned Cuban jazz legend Arturo Sandoval as part of Christopher Lennertz’s Symphony of Hope: The Haiti Project.

 Born and raised in Madrid, Spain, Philip began studying music by way of classical and Flamenco guitar.
 He graduated with dual degrees in Drama and Composition from Tufts University and the New England Conservatory of Music, and later received his graduate degree from the USC Scoring for Motion Pictures and Television program.
 The Sundance Institute named him a fellow in the 2012 Feature Film Composers Lab.
-Most recently, he participated in the Nautilus Music Theater program.
-He lives in Los Angeles with his wife, Maia Jasper White, and their son, Galen.
+He is also an alum of the Nautilus Music Theater program.
+He lives in Los Angeles with his wife, Maia Jasper White, their son, Galen, and their daughter, Naomi.